 - Alert employees to the changes in their working environment

-Implement Your Design
+Implement Your Space Management Strategy

 - Before initiating your plan, ensure you have key performance indicators (KPIs) that match your overall space management objectives